AFRICA IN YOUR HANDS

 With one of the highest gross domestic products (GDPs) of any African nation, South Africa is also home to some of the most luxurious safaris.

 South Africa is vast and, as such, offers a selection of safari destinations.
 However, its crowning jewel in terms of safaris is the greater Kruger region.
-The park forms part of the Great Limpopo Transfrontier park, which encompasses a number of smaller parks reaching into Zimbabwe and Mozambique, from which the Kruger benefits greatly.
+The park forms part of the Great Limpopo Transfrontier Park, which encompasses a number of smaller parks reaching into Zimbabwe and Mozambique, from which the Kruger benefits greatly.
 Animals are free to roam across this immense tract of land, covering 13,500 square miles (35,000km²), though many species establish semi-permanent territories.

 Kruger National Park is wonderful for day visitors and contains a handful of luxury lodges, but on its periphery lies a collection of private reserves, attracting a similar abundance of life, but with absolute exclusivity for guests.

 Thornybush, Timbavati, Manyeleti, Sabi Sands and MalaMala all share borders with the park, each containing an elite collection of private camps and lodges.
-Some of the most renowned, including SIngita, Londolozi, MORE Family Collection and Royal Malewane, excel in the finest safari accommodation available.
+Some of the most renowned, including Singita, Londolozi, MORE Family Collection and Royal Malewane, excel in the finest safari accommodation available.
 From architectural design to the most impeccable attention to detail and every conceivable creature comfort attended to, each property is of the highest echelon available throughout Africa.

 In addition to these exceptional properties, the Kruger region attracts some of the most educated and experienced guides to escort guests through the dense bushland.
 Wildlife abounds, and reserves are particularly known for their high leopard populations.
 Here too, it is possible to see the Big Five, along with some lesser-sighted species including cheetah, serval, wild dogs, aardvark and pangolin, though these creatures are scarce.